turingschool/backend-curriculum-site/module1/lessons/credit_check_recheck.md

 By now, we should have a solid understanding of the algorithmic requirements behind solving Credit Check in Ruby.

 Let's take our comfort with our solutions, toss them to the side, and start fresh by test-driving the development towards our solution.

+## Learning Goals
+* Follow your errors to create next steps when developing
+* Write an algorithm using classes and methods

+## WarmUp
+* Why do we TDD?
+* What are the pros/cons of using tests to drive your development?
+* What do you find particularly challenging about implementing TDD?
+* What are the differences between unit and integration tests?

 ## Setup